ajunior/RaspiKey/README.md

 Known Issues
 ------------

-*   The battery level indicator does not yet work for the Apple Magic (A1644) keyboard.
+*   The battery level indicator does not yet work on the Apple Magic (A1644) keyboard.
 *   The Ctrl-LShift-T combination does not work on Apple keyboards, use the Ctrl-RShift-T instead where applicable.

 Apple Keyboards Keymap